About this website... (written 2015)

 Obviously I intend to continue to visit them (how I wish Cambodia was much nearer to the UK!) and I will continue to report on their progress.
 Your donations are so very much appreciated - and needed.
 The last thing I would want is for them to return to how they were..... well, I will not let it happen!

 In the summer of 2016 my personal travels took me to South America.
-Unusually, a young friend - Oliver Pickard - travelled with me as he was very keen to visit Machu Picchu - which was one of the places I was visiting.
+Unusually, I did not travel alone.
+A young friend - Oliver Pickard - travelled with me as he was very keen to visit Machu Picchu - which was one of the places I was planning to visit.
 In the process of planning our travels, he told me he wanted to continue travelling after South America - heading to South-East Asia.

 I kept in touch with both Mao and Olly - as Olly travelled around South East Asia and thankfully they were able to meet up.